Let’s start by reviewing some of the key pinterest shopping statistics.

 In overall, it appears that Pinterest is fairly popular when it comes to online buying, as evidenced by the number of people that use it.
 There are probably a slew of factors contributing to this, but the first thing that comes to mind is the sheer quantity of people that are active on Pinterest.

-They tend to spend more money than their counterparts on other social media platforms, and if you play your cards well, they might be lucrative consumers for your business.
+They spend more money than their counterparts on other social media platforms, and if you play your cards well, they could be profitable customers for your company.

 E-commerce Traffic from Pinterest